gui-dos/Guigna/README.md

 Guigna tries to abstract several package managers by creating generalized classes (GSystem and GPackage) while keeping a minimalist approach and using screen scraping.
-The implementations in Objective-C, Ruby and Swift are being kept in sync.
+The original implementations in Objective-C and MacRuby/RubyMotion are being ported to Swift.

 Guigna doesn't hide the complexity of compiling open source software: it launches the shell commands in a Terminal window you can monitor and interrupt.
 When